movabletype/mt-docs-data-api-reference/data-structures.md

 + systemPermissions (array[string]) - The list of system permissions which this user have.
 Only system administrator can get this property
 + tagDelimiter (string) - The tag delimiter character for this user.
 Available value is follow. `comma`: Separator character is single comma. / `space`: Separator character is single space.
 + textFormat (string) - The text formatting for this user.

+## ContentType
++ blog - The site of this content type.
+Not writable.
+    + id (number) - The site ID.
+Not writable.
++ contentFields (array[ContentFields]) - The list of content fields.
+createdBy - Created user of this content type.
+Not writable.
+    + displayName (string) - The display name of this content type creator.
+Not writable.
+    + id (number) - The ID of this content type creator.
+Not writable.
+    + userpicUrl (string) - The URL of this content type creator's userpic.
+The userpic will be made by UserpicThumbnailSize and UserpicAllowRect settings.
+If user does not set own userpic, will be returned empty string.
+Not writable.
++ createdDate (string) - Created date of this content type. (format is iso 8601 datetime) Not writable.
++ dataLabel (string) - The Unique ID of the content field that is data label.
+If not set will be NULL.
++ description (string) - The description of this content type.
++ id (number) - The ID of this content type.
+Not writable.
++ modifiedBy - Last modified user of this content type.
+Not writable.
+    + displayName (string) - The display name of this content type modifier.
+Not writable.
+    + id (number) - The ID of this content type modifier.
+Not writable.
+    + userpicUrl - The URL of this content type modifier's userpic.
+The userpic will be made by UserpicThumbnailSize and UserpicAllowRect settings.
+If user does not set own userpic, will be returned empty string.
+Not writable.
++ modifiedDate (string) - Last modified date of this content type. (format is iso 8601 datetime) Not writable.
++ name (string) - The name of this content type.
++ uniqueID (string) - The unique ID of this content type.
+Not writable.
++ updatable (boolean) - `true`: Current user can update this content type. / `false`: Current user cannot update this content type.
+Not writable.
++ userDisplayOption (boolean) - `true`: Signed-in user can change display options for edit content data screen of this content type in the CMS admin screen. / `false`: Signed-in user cannot change display options for edit content data screen of this content type in the CMS admin screen.